FREQUENTLY ASKED QUESTIONS

 Simply remove the pessary and run under warm water to dislodge any secretions.
 You can use a mild soap, making sure to rinse thoroughly.
 Then reinsert according to your physiotherapist’s instructions or store in a clean, dry place until next use.

-It is likely that the pessary is the wrong shape or size for you.
-Book a follow-up appointment with your physiotherapist to trial a different size and/or shape.
+It could be that the pessary is the wrong shape or size for you.
+Book a follow-up appointment with your physiotherapist to discuss and perhaps trial a different size and/or shape.

 No, you can insert the pessary only for those times that you experience symptoms.
 Think of it like a sports bra for the pelvic organs and use when you need a little extra support.